feeblejs/feeble/README.md

 })
 ```

-When you attach model to the `app`, Tuku will run your saga automaticly.
+When you attach model to the `app`, Feeble will run your saga automaticly.

 ## License